I want to major in Psychology. What should I do next?

 At Gettysburg, you will receive a Bachelor of Arts degree as a psychology major.
 This is purely a function of tradition in the liberal arts - disciplines in the social sciences typically give BA degrees where disciplines in the natural sciences give BS degrees.

-- Some institutions (liberal arts as well as universities) do give BS degrees to psychology majors, or have a BA tract as well as a BS tract.
-However, when we have examined those schools' curricula, this difference is due to the fact that the BS degree or tract typically has psychology students taking part in research-based course work or independent research.
+- Some institutions (liberal arts as well as universities) do give BS degrees to psychology majors, or have a BA track as well as a BS track.
+However, when we have examined those schools' curricula, this difference is due to the fact that the BS degree or track typically has psychology students taking part in research-based course work or independent research.

 - Because our majors at Gettysburg are required to take two advanced laboratory courses in which empirical research is a required component of the course, our BA degree meets the requirements for a BS degree ... however, Gettysburg chooses by tradition to award a BA degree.